 We heartily welcome you to enjoy our garden by visiting us.
-For details see under Contact or send an e-mail to firstname.lastname@example.org.
+For details see under Contact or send an e-mail to email@example.com.
 English spoken gardentours.
-German and French as well, though we are not fluent in both languages.
-We have found that garden/plant lovers have a way of understanding each other, no matter the language differences!
+German and French as well, though we are not perfectly fluent in both languages.
+But we have found that garden/plant lovers have a way of understanding each other, no matter the language differences!

 Chelinda Project Malawi

 Entrance to De Pullenhof is free during Opening Days.
-However, we highly appreciate a donation to Chelinda Project in Malawi.
-This small scale project in the remote north of Malawi aims to start a local playschool and village bakery, as well as to improve the conditions of the local primary school and building a school hall in the village of Chelinda.
-We also donate all proceeds of group visits to this great initiative and we support a student of Hospitality Management by contributing in his university fees.
+However, we highly appreciate a donation to educational projects in Malawi.
+Chelinda is small scale project in the remote north of Malawi which aims to start a local playschool and village bakery, as well as to improve the conditions of the local primary school and building a school hall in the village .
+We donate all proceeds of group visits to this great initiative and we support a student of Hospitality Management by contributing in his university fees.

-For more information on this wonderful project, please send an e-mail to email@example.com.
+For more information on the projects, please send an e-mail to firstname.lastname@example.org.